philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 </script>
 ```

 The Disqus snippet is slightly different because it requires you to assign your Disqus username to the variable `disqus_shortname` and then it downloads a script from that subdomain.
-But it's also different in how it downloads the external script file:
+But there are also difference in how it loads the external script:

-- It adds the `type` attribute `text/javascript` to the script element.
+- It adds the `type` attribute "text/javascript" to the script element.
 - It adds the `async` attribute.
 - It appends the newly created script element to the `<head>` (or to the `<body>` if `<head>` can't be found) rather that inserting it before the first script element.

 You might be asking yourself.
 Are these differences important?
 Disqus is a big name company, surely they're doing things differently for a reason, right?

-To answer this question bluntly: no, these differences aren't important.
+To answer this question bluntly: no, these differences are not important.

-First of all, it's totally unnecessary to set a script's `type` attribute to `text/javascript` if you're using an html5 doctype (which you probably are).
-Secondly, it's unnecessary to check for the presence of the `<head>` element since all browsers automatically add that when creating the DOM.
+First of all, it's totally unnecessary to set a script's `type` attribute to "text/javascript" if you're using an html5 doctype (which you probably are).
+Secondly, it's unnecessary to check for the presence of the `<head>` element since all browsers automatically add that when creating the DOM (even if it's not present in the source).
 Finally, the `async` attribute is added to the script to prevent it from blocking during download; however, any script that is dynamically added to the DOM is evaluated as async by default.

 I'm going to give Disqus the benefit of the doubt and assume that they had a good reason for writing the code they did.
 Perhaps they had some big enterprise client with really old, invalid HTML, parsing errors, and no doctype, and this was the solution they needed to get it working for them.
 I don't know, but the point is these differences don't apply to you, so there's no reason to carry someone else's baggage.

 This also helps disprove the first myth about social snippets.
-Just because some big name company is using them, doesn't mean they're a best-practice.
+Just because some big name company is doing it a certain way, doesn't mean that's a best-practice.

 ### Google Analytics